Tomic-Riedel/Flutter-Roadmap/README.md

 3. [This article](https://flutter.dev/docs/cookbook/networking/update-data "This article") will walk you through how to **update** or to **PUT and PATCH data to servers**.
 4. [This article](https://flutter.dev/docs/cookbook/networking/delete-data "This article") will walk you through how to **remove** or to **DELETE data from servers**.

-### Some advance concepts
+### Some advanced concepts
 Now you have learned how to perform all the CRUD operations.
 Clap for yourself beacuse you are 80% done to master the HTTP concept.

 Now comes the tricky part.
-Lets say you are getting huge JSON data from your server and parsing these JSON takes time.
-So sometimes it might create some buggy UI or jank to avoid this we usually isolate these expensive computation from UI and do the work in background.
+Let's say you are getting huge JSON data from your server and parsing these JSON takes time.
+So sometimes it might create some buggy UI or jank to avoid this we usually isolate these expensive computations from UI and do the work in the background.
-So to parse JSON in background we can follow this tutorial provided by Flutter team https://flutter.dev/docs/cookbook/networking/background-parsing .
+So to parse JSON in the background we can follow this tutorial provided by Flutter team https://flutter.dev/docs/cookbook/networking/background-parsing.

 By now you have become PRO in handling any kind of HTTP request.

 And you can learn more about networking by following [this link](https://flutter.dev/docs/cookbook#networking "this link.").

-## Multi Language Support
+## Multi-Language Support
 An app that is offered in multiple languages and is understandable for the whole world is what every app developer wants.
 Of course, we don't teach you how to learn different languages, but rather how to get the different languages into your app.
-For this we use INTL & ARB files, as this is one of the most used systems.
-A very good tutorial about this has been made by Johannes Milke, which explains everything very detailed:
+For this, we use INTL & ARB files, as this is one of the most used systems.
+A very good tutorial about this has been made by Johannes Milke, which explains everything in very detail:

 **Johannes Milke - Flutter Tutorial - Localization & Internationalization with INTL & ARB Files:** https://www.youtube.com/watch?v=Zw4KoorVxgg

 Great, now we have completed another topic!

 ## Flutter Slivers
-Slivers in flutter are the most interesting and the most hardest to understand.
-While slivers a very hard to understand with it you can create really cool ui's with it.
-But if you used SingleChildScrollView,ListView then you already used sliver because they use slivers under the hood.
+Slivers in Flutter are the most interesting and the hardest to understand.
+While slivers a very hard to understand with it you can create really cool things with it.
+But if you used SingleChildScrollView, or ListView then you already used Sliver because they use slivers under the hood.
 To get some fancy scrolling effects you need to give one level deep of the ListView and SingleChildScrollView which is CustomScrollView and NestedScrollView.
-Here is a very detailed video from the flutter boring show
+Here is a very detailed video from the Flutter boring show

 **Slivers Explained - Making Dynamic Layouts (The Boring Flutter Development Show, Ep.
 12)** https://www.youtube.com/watch?v=Mz3kHQxBjGg

 here is another video from a session on Google/IO 2021 **Building scrolling experiences in Flutter | Workshop** https://www.youtube.com/watch?v=Mz3kHQxBjGg

-and a good article on the offical flutter docs
+and a good article on the official flutter docs

 https://flutter.dev/docs/development/ui/advanced/slivers